-The Autonomous Community of Euskadi held an early parliamentary election on Sunday, October 21, 2012.
+The Autonomous Community of Euskadi held a parliamentary election on Sunday, September 25, 2016.
 An overview of the Basque proportional representation electoral system is presented here.

 In addition, autonomous community- and historical territory (provincial)-level results are available here (and also in CSV format) for the following Basque autonomic parliamentary elections:

-The election statistics presented in this space come from results published by the Basque Government's Interior Department.
+The election statistics presented in this space come from results published by the Basque Government's Department of Security.

 Spanish legislative election results for the Basque Country are available in Elections to the Spanish Congress of Deputies.

 For information about the electoral system of the Autonomous Community of Galicia, which also held an autonomic election on Sunday, September 25, 2016, visit Elections to the Galician Parliament.

 The Basque Parliament consists of a single house, composed of 75 members directly elected by universal adult suffrage for a four-year term of office.
 Each one of the Basque Country's three provinces or historical territories - Araba (Álava), Gipuzkoa (Guipúzcoa) and Bizkaia (Vizcaya) - is a constituency that elects 25 deputies.
 Otherwise, the Basque electoral system is identical to the system used to choose members of the Spanish Congress of Deputies.
 As such, parties, federations, coalitions and agrupaciones de electores (electors' groups) present closed lists of candidates; electors then cast a ballot for a single list; and seats in each constituency are apportioned according to the largest average method of proportional representation (PR) - the d'Hondt rule - among lists receiving at least three percent of all valid votes cast in the constituency (five percent before 2001), including blank ballots.